 In summary, careful procedures are necessary for handling the various compressed gases, the cylinders containing the compressed gases, regulators or valves used to control glow, and the piping used to confine gases during flow.
-Ideally, Cylinders are placed outside of labs, with labelled piping identifying the gas.
+Ideally, Cylinders are placed outside of labs, with labeled piping identifying the gas.

 Storage of flammable solvents should be kept to a minimum, and cabinets used to hold flammable liquids should be appropriately handled and maintained, with only suitable ingredients being stored together.

-The record must be maintained of persons who are adjudged competent and authorized, including date of authorization to perform a specific task such as sampling, testing, calibration, operating, typical equipment, issuing of test reports, etc. in addition, the records of their educational and professional undergone, skills, and experience shall also be maintained for Good Laboratory Practice.
+The record must be maintained of those who are adjudged competent and authorized, including the date of authorization to perform a specific task such as sampling, testing, calibration, operating, typical equipment, issuing of test reports, etc. in addition, the records of their educational and professional undergone, skills, and experience shall also be maintained for Good Laboratory Practice.

-- Maintain a copy of all approved test methods/study plans and SOPS in use in the test facility.
+- Maintain a copy of all approved test methods/study plans and SOPs in use in the test facility.

 - Verify that the test methods/study plans contain the information required for compliance with these principles of Good Laboratory Practice.

 - Conduct audits and inspections to ensure that tests are carried out in compliance with these GLP standards.
 Inspections can be of three types as specified by the QA SOP:

 - Process-based inspection